Freshmen Admissions

 Early Admission

 Early Admissions is a type of dual enrollment reserved for high school students entering their senior year.
 Early Admissions will be evaluated on a case-by-case basis and requirements will vary from county to county.
-To be considered for Early Admission, students must have completed their junior year of high school and meet all requirements (including, but not limited to, ACT/SAT scores) outlined in the articulation agreement between UWF and the respective public school district, private school, or home school.
-If such requirements are not outlined in the articulation agreement, Early Admits must have an overall combined test score of 1110 on the 2016 Redesigned SAT, or a minimum composite score of at least a 21 on the ACT, and a letter of recommendation from their high school principal or school counselor to be considered.
-Meeting the outlined requirements above does not guarantee admission as an Early Admit.
-Early Admit students must complete all next steps required for first time in college students prior to enrolling, such as new student orientation.
-Registration for the Fall semester following their initial entrance semester will be contingent upon receiving proof of high school graduation.
+To be considered for Early Admission, students must have completed their junior year of high school and meet all requirements (including, but not limited to, ACT/SAT/CLT scores) outlined in the articulation agreement between UWF and the respective public school district, private school, or home school.
+If such requirements are not outlined in the articulation agreement, students seeking early admission must have a minimum total score of 1060 on the SAT, a minimum composite score of 21 on the ACT, or a minimum total score of 67 on the CLT and a letter of recommendation from their high school principal or school counselor to be considered.
+Registration for the fall semester following the student's initial entrance semester will be contingent upon receiving proof of high school graduation.

 Admission of Associate in Arts High School Students